Profil d'un avocat

 Cette biographie est disponible en anglais seulement.

 Michael Feder is a partner in our Litigation Group.
-He acts in complex commercial disputes, including arbitrations, as well as in regulatory, constitutional and other public law matters.
-He has a national practice in the product liability and class action fields.
+He acts in complex commercial and public law litigation and practices nationally in the product liability and class actions fields.
 He has handled significant litigation mandates for a wide variety of clients, including Philip Morris International, Enbridge, Glencore, Takata, Viterra, Bosch, Huawei, Sprott, Tahoe Resources, the Canadian Chamber of Commerce, Canadian Manufacturers & Exporters and Rothmans, Benson & Hedges.

 In 2017, Michael received Benchmark Canada's award for British Columbia Litigator of the Year; he was previously nominated twice for its Emerging Talent of the Year award.